Band saw tires gone wrong? If you’re reading this, it’s safe to assume you’ve once had to buy fresh tires with a frown on your face.

 Step 2: Place the Rubber Tire

-Put the rubber tire in place.
-Assuming you got the correct measurements, it should fit correctly with the wheelbase!
+Place the rubber tire in position, ensuring that you have the correct measurements so that it fits perfectly with the wheelbase.

 Step 4: Adjust the Wheels